auth0-samples/auth0-spring-security-api-sample/README.md

 (- I was using Chrome web browser when doing this)

 The Interceptor is simply another developer tool.
-Once installed, just follow the screenshots below and we are ready to go!
+Once installed, just follow the screenshots below and we are ready to go.

 ######  Once installed, enable interceptor as below